SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 Upon receiving these exceptions the client application will know to create a new session.

-After a new session is established, the client application can republish any Guaranteed messages that had been sent but not acked on the previous session, as these message might not have been persisted and replicated.
+After a new session is established, the client application can republish any Guaranteed messages that had been sent, but not acked, on the previous session, as these message might not have been persisted and replicated.

-To avoid out-of-order messages, the application must maintain an unacked list that is added to before message publish and removed from on receiving an ack from the message broker.
+To avoid out-of-order messages, the application must maintain an unacked list that is added to before message publishing, and removed from on receiving an ack from the message broker.
 If a connection is re‑established to a different host in the hostlist, the unacked list must be resent before any new messages are published.

 Note: When sending persistent messages using the JMS API, a producer's send message will not return until an acknowledgment is received from the message broker.
-Once received, it is safe to remove messages from the unacked list.
+Once received, it's safe to remove messages from the unacked list.

 Alternatively, if the application has a way of determining the last replicated message—perhaps by reading from a last value queue—then the application can use that to determine where to start publishing.
 For integration with WebSphere, it's important to consider this interaction in the context of a Message Driven Bean and Session Bean.

 ##### Receiving Messages in a Message Driven Bean

 There is no special processing required during a disaster recovery switch-over specifically for applications receiving messages.
-After successfully reconnecting to the standby site, it is possible that the application will receive some duplicate messages.
+After successfully reconnecting to the standby site, it's possible that the application will receive some duplicate messages.
 The application should apply normal duplicate detection handling for these messages.

 ##### Sending Messages from a Session Bean